Daneil98/FORS/README.md

 The facial recognition & objection detection pipeline flowchart is at https://github.com/Daneil98/FORS/blob/master/Facial%20recognition%20and%20weapon%20detection%20pipeline.png

-The Django System aAchitecture diagram is at https://github.com/Daneil98/FORS/blob/master/Django%20System%20Architecture.png
+The Django System Achitecture diagram is at https://github.com/Daneil98/FORS/blob/master/Django%20System%20Architecture.png

 The weapon detection model was trained to detect the following classes for more granular data, effective response and threat contextual analysis: